nishantsharma312/90DaysOfDevOps/2023/day02/tasks.md

-Day 2 Task: Basics linux command
+Day 2 Task: Basic linux commands

 Task: What is the linux command to
 1. Check your present working directory.